ismailp145/AISalesEmailGen/README.md

 2. Generate a Private App with CRM scopes
 3. Add the `HUBSPOT_API_KEY` environment variable
 4. Use the Integrations page to connect and sync contacts

+## FireCrawl Integration (Optional)

+FireCrawl enables web scraping and company research features:

+1. Create a FireCrawl account at https://firecrawl.dev
+2. Get your API key from the dashboard
+3. Add the `FIRECRAWL_API_KEY` environment variable
+4. Features enabled:
+   - **Prospect Research**: Automatically scrapes company websites and searches for recent news when detecting triggers
+   - **Profile Auto-fill**: Crawls your company website to automatically populate profile fields

 ## Clerk Authentication (Optional)